Programme Overview

 In addition to attending weekly lectures, students who take our seminar modules will have regular opportunities to meet with course teaching staff and with other course participants to exchange views and discuss problems.
 Your seminar timetable will depend on the module that you are taking with us.
 Further details are available in the relevant module Handbooks.

 After you register for a seminar module, you will have to self-enrol for a 50-minute seminar group timeslot that fits within your existing timetable.
-This will be done through the module Blackboard page.
+This will be done through the module Canvas page.
 You will be contacted with all the details in due course.

 First Year Sociological and Political Studies Student Guide